vmware/container-service-extension/docs/cse3_1/CSE31.md

   a new descriptor that lets CSE 3.1 determine the templates it can support.
   Refer to changes in the [configuration file](#cse31-config)
 * CSE CLI offers new capabilities to upgrade and share clusters.
 Refer to the [commands](CLUSTER_MANAGEMENT.html#cse31_cluster_apply) here.
-* Kubernetes Clusters UI Plugin 3.0 offers a new capability to upgrade clusters.
+* Kubernetes Container Clusters UI Plugin 3.0 offers a new capability to upgrade clusters.
   It also enables one to view clusters that are deployed across multisite VCD instances.
 * Newer versions of native Kubernetes templates are available.
 Refer to [Template announcements](TEMPLATE_ANNOUNCEMENTS.html)